-Enter the six digit State Identification number recognized by the State Land Office and the Office of Facility Planning, with the last digit in column 50.
-COLUMNS 51 THROUGH 72 - RESERVED FOR FUTURE USE
+Enter the six digit State Identification number recognized by the State Land Office and the Office of Facility Planning.

-YEAR AND MONTH OF STUDY, COLUMNS 73 THROUGH 78
+YEAR AND MONTH OF STUDY

-Enter codes corresponding to the month during which the study takes place in columns 73 and 74.
-Enter the four digits of the calendar year in columns 75 through 78 (including the century).
+Enter codes corresponding to the month during which the study takes place.
+Enter the four digits of the calendar year (including the century).